-If you feel you’ve received a phishing attempt, be sure to report the scam to help prevent it from happening to others.
-Gomez suggests these resources:
+If you feel you’ve received a phishing attempt, report the scam to help prevent it from happening to others.

 - Report suspicious websites to Google Safe Browsing or security solution software firm ESET.

-SPAM is when someone sends an email to several users at once or is trying to sell something by pushing their product on users as a usually unsuccessful attempt at marketing.
-Think of it as annoying junk mail, where the sender isn’t purposely trying to steal your information as compared to phishing.
+Spam is when someone sends an email to several users at once or tries to sell something by pushing their product on users as a usually unsuccessful attempt at marketing.
+Think of it as annoying junk mail where the sender isn’t purposely trying to steal your information compared to a phishing attempt.

-See how savvy you are by taking Google’s Phishing Quiz to learn how you can better identify phishing emails and protect yourself from potential cyber threats.
+See how savvy you are by taking Google’s Phishing Quiz to learn to identify phishing emails better and protect yourself from potential cyberthreats.

 Explore more content like this article